vishvAsa/kalpAntaram/kANe/v1p1/44_pitAmaha.md

 44. Pitāmaha

-Pitāmaba is enumerated among writers on dharma in a verse of VỊddha-Yājsavalkya quoted by Visvarūpa.
+Pitāmaba is enumerated among writers on dharma in a verse of Vṛddha-Yājsavalkya quoted by Visvarūpa.
 The Smrti of Pitāmaha (part I p.
 10) is drawn upon mostly on Vyavabāra.
 Visvarūpa cites (on Yaj.
 I. 17 ) & verse from him on sauca.603 The Mitākṣarā and Aparārka respective ly quote about 45 and 75 verses from Pitāmaba only on Vyavabāra and specially on ordeals and the Kalpataru on Vyavahāra quotes about 90 verses on the same topics from Pitāmaha.
 Some verses are ascribed to both Pitāmaha and Nārada (as in Kalpataru Vy. pp. 238, 239) and in a few cases to Bșhaspati and Pitāmaba (as in Kalpataru, Vy. p.
 251 ).
 The Smộticandrikā quotes about ten verses (of Pito ) on āhnika, 130 on Vyavahāra and only a few on srāddha.
 Pitāmaha regards the Vedas with the angas, Mimāṁsā, the

 .